 You should NOT breastfeed if you take Biktarvy.

 - You should not breastfeed if you have HIV-1 because of the risk of passing HIV-1 to your baby.

-- At least one of the medicines in Biktarvy can pass to your baby in your breast milk.
-It is not known if the other medicines can also pass into your breast milk.
+- At least one of the medicines in Bikatrvy can pass to your baby in your breast milk.
+It is not known if the other medicines in Biktarvy can pass into your breast milk.

 How should I take Biktarvy?

-- Take Biktarvy one time each day with or without food.
+- Take one Biktarvy tablet once a day, with or without food.

-- Do not change your dose or stop treatment without first talking with your healthcare provider.
-Stay under a healthcare provider's care during treatment with Biktarvy.
+- You should not change your dose, or stop taking this medicine without first talking with your healthcare provider.
+Stay under a healthcare provider's care during treatment with this medicine.

-- If you take supplements that contain iron or calcium, take these supplements with food at the same time that you take Biktarvy.
+- If you take antacids or supplements that contain iron or calcium, take Biktarvy with food at the same time that you take these antacids or supplements.

 - Do not miss a dose of Biktarvy.